Where is the Festival and How do I Get There?

 - Park on the island at your campsite OR walk from the mokoro station to your campsite – 5 mins MAXIMUM walk.

-- If you have bought a ticket, you will be sent a map a week before the festival on how to get there.
+- If you have bought a ticket and given your email address, you will be sent a map a week before the festival on how to get there.
 There will be signs all the way to show you where to go.
-You cant miss it – its not hard!!!
+You cant miss it !

 Only you know where you are coming from, but your final destination airport is Maun International Airport.
 Airlink fly there from Cape Town and Johannesburg or you could try Air Botswana.
 You can also fly Air Namibia from Windhoek or from Gaborone on Air Botswana.

-Maun airport is a 40 minute road transfer away from the Festival island.
-Let us know when you book tickets if you would like us to organise you a shuttle from the airport to the Festival Island.
+Maun airport is a 45 minute road transfer away from the Festival island.
+Let us know when you book tickets if you would like us to organise you a shuttle from the airport to the Festival Island – email firstname.lastname@example.org.
+This will need to be booked and paid for by 1st August 2019.

 By Road in Your Own Vehicle: